Marceillo/mindfulness/README.md

 - The goal of this site was to provide some information about mindfulness.
 - I wanted it to be minimalistic with a very simple but nice colour template.
-- The minimilistic approuch is always good leaving room for more features at a later stage.
+- The minimalistic approach is always good leaving room for more features at a later stage.

 ### Target Audiences: <a name="target-audience"></a>

-- Users looking for a dog daycare while they are away on holiday
-- Users looking for a dog daycare while they are at work
+- Users looking to improve their quality of life.
-- Users looking for a trusted alternative to other dog day care's
+- Users who are looking to look within themselves.

-### User Stories: <a name="user-stories"></a>

-- I expect clear and concise information about the page's subject matter to be prominently displayed.
-- I aim to swiftly locate the information I need by easily navigating through the page.
-- My goal is to leave the page feeling more informed about the subject than when I first arrived.
-- I should be able to effortlessly access the free resources provided on the page.
-- I desire the opportunity to engage and delve deeper into the subject matter by connecting or discussing with others who share an interest in it.
+- User who wants to live life to the best of their ability.

 ## Planning stage - How I will achieve this: <a name="how-i-will-achieve-this"></a>

-- The home page provides the user with clear information on our services and our features.
+- The home page provides the user with clear information on what mindfulness is about.

-- The eligibility page provides a user with a video instructing them on which information to provide via the form below it such as

-  1. General details about their dog; their name, age, breed, weight, have they been neutered or spayed and are there any existing medical conditions?
-  2. Vaccination details; Is your dog up-to-date on vaccinations and have they received recent treatment for ticks/fleas?
-  3. Behavior details; how does your dog typically interact with other dogs and how does your dog typically interact with other people?
-  4. Socialization details; have they previously attended a daycare? and do they know commands?
-  5. Owner details; first name, last name, email and phone number

-- The About Us page provides details of the founders and why they started Paw's play to create trust with the user
+- The techniques page provides some short meditation information and ways of incorporating mindfulness in your life.
+- There is a contact page form that gives access to them to write what questions or information they need.
 - The footer provides the user with contact details for them to get in touch

-- The footer provides the user with social links so they can get to know us more
+- The footer provides the user with social links so they can access more information on mindfulness.

-- The footer also provides the user with an optional newsletter sign-up so they can receive information on possible parties and discounts
+- The footer also has no names but icons also keeping true to the minimalistic view.

 ### Wireframes: <a name="wireframes"></a>

-To organize my thoughts I created wireframes for this project.
-Below are links to each of the mobile and desktop versions of my site.
+I created wireframes for this project.
+Below are links to my site's mobile and desktop versions.

 - Desktop wireframes:
   - [Home page](../docs/readme/wireframes/paws-play-homepage.png)